robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Points:**

-- "The back end is seen as much scarier, as it's more programming intensive."
+- The back-end is seen as much scarier, as it's more programming intensive.
-- "It's where we work out all the bugs!"
+- It's where we work out all the bugs!
 </aside>

 ---

-## We Do: Front End vs. Back End
+## We Do: Front-End vs. Back-End

 Head to the [New York Public Library](https://www.nypl.org/)'s website: `https://www.nypl.org/`.

-- What is the happening on the front end?
+- What is the happening on the front-end?
-- What is happening on the back end?
+- What is happening on the back-end?

 <aside class="notes">

 **Teaching Tip:**

 - Walk through this with the students.
-Call out as much as you can; encourage discussion (images, logging in, links, etc.).
+Call out as much as you can; encourage discussion (e.g., images, logging in, links, etc.).
 </aside>

 ---

 ## Types of Web Developers:

-Front-end developer
+Front-End Developer

-- Languages used: HTML/CSS/JavaScript
+- Languages used: HTML/CSS/JavaScript.
 - Works on what the user sees.

-Back-end developer
+Back-End Developer

 - Languages used: Python, PHP, Ruby, or many others.
 - Works on making the website work.

-Full-stack developer
+Full-Stack Developer

 - Does both as well as database work!